betsee/betse/README.md

 ##### `py.test` Plugins

-While optional, `betse` provides out-of-the-box support for the following third-party `py.test` plugins:
+While optional, BETSE provides out-of-the-box support for the following third-party `py.test` plugins:

 * `pytest-xdist`, parallelizing test runs across all available processors.
   `py.test` itself provides _no_ built-in support for parallelization!
-Since `betse`'s test suite is computationally expensive (if not prohibitive), this plugin is a hard prerequisite for sanity preservation.
+Since BETSE's test suite is computationally expensive (if not prohibitive), this plugin is a hard prerequisite for sanity preservation.

-Contributors are strongly encouraged to install these optional dependencies, which `betse`'s test suite will then implicitly detect and set accordingly.
+Contributors are strongly encouraged to install these optional dependencies, which BETSE's test suite will then implicitly detect and set accordingly.
 These dependencies are installable in a system-wide manner as follows:

     $ pip3 install pytest-xdist

 #### PyInstaller

-To optionally [freeze `betse`](#freezing), `betse` requires PyInstaller, a non-pure-Python cross-platform command-line utility for freezing Python applications.
+To optionally [freeze BETSE](#freezing), BETSE requires PyInstaller, a non-pure-Python cross-platform command-line utility for freezing Python applications.
 This dependency is installable in a system-wide manner as
 follows: